Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 Some charity shops sell their goods at below-average prices in order to increase flow/turnover, especially if they're short of space.

-Price marking - Most charity shops mark the prices on the goods (or on a notice nearby) - especially the large chains like Oxfam.
+Most charity shops mark the prices on the goods (or on a notice nearby) - especially the large chains like Oxfam.

 Where shops don't display prices, it saves them time (and labels) - but this can lead to problems :

-Older upholstered furniture (sofas, beds etc) can be a problem for charity shops.
-There are now government Regulations forbidding sale of old furniture whose upholstery doesn't comply with modern fire-resistant/retardant standards.
+Often they'll collect furniture from donors (free).
+If you buy any furniture, most charity shops will deliver.
+There's normally a fee for this - typically about £10-£15, within a specified radius (10 miles or so).
+Fire safety - Older upholstered furniture (sofas, beds etc) can be a problem for charity shops.
+There are government Regulations forbidding sale of old furniture whose upholstery doesn't comply with modern fire-resistant/retardant standards.
 The furniture has to be scrapped.
-Furniture less than 15 years old or so should be OK though.
+Furniture less than 20 years old or so should be OK though. |

 Other shops have suitably qualified staff (often volunteers, such as retired electricians) who check out donated electrical goods and weed out (and scrap) any unsafe ones.